 OCAD U Teaching Expo 2026: Call for Proposals

-The Centre for Learning & Teaching is excited to invite submissions to OCAD U’s seventh annual Teaching Expo, which will take place on Tuesday, May 26, 2026 at OCAD University.
+The Centre for Learning & Teaching (CLT) is excited to invite submissions to OCAD U’s seventh annual Teaching Expo, which will take place on Tuesday, May 26, 2026 at OCAD University.
 Returning for the first time since 2020, OCAD U's Teaching Expo celebrates teaching and learning across the university, providing an opportunity for the community to gather and showcase innovation and research in art and design pedagogy.
 Through workshops, presentations, facilitated discussions and demonstrations of class activities, this one-day conference brings together faculty, academic support staff and teaching assistants to exchange practices, advance pedagogical scholarship, build relationships and collaborate with peers as we reflect on key questions facing art and design education.

 Over the past year, we have experienced escalating humanitarian and climate crises, shifting political and social landscapes, and the increasing presence of artificial intelligence in our classrooms and studios.
 Amid these pressures, our community has persisted in nurturing spaces of care, creativity and student-centred learning.
 The Expo is an opportunity to come together, share and reflect on these practices of persistence and resilience as we continue to guide and support students in navigating uncertain futures.

-The 2026 theme for the Expo, Seeding Learning in Times of Change, invites educators, practitioners and scholars to consider the ways in which we collectively foster emerging approaches and innovations in our pedagogical practices and learning spaces.
+The 2026 theme, Seeding Learning in Times of Change, invites educators, practitioners and scholars to consider the ways in which we collectively foster emerging approaches and innovations in our pedagogical practices and learning spaces.
 How can we sustain the joys of teaching, learning and supporting students amid shifting and uncertain conditions, while remaining grounded in our educational values?
 How are we finding agency to cultivate the future of art and design education at OCAD U, rooted in the environmental, political, social and technological transformations shaping our educational environments?
 How do we enable students to grow and develop professional and creative practices that prepare them for the rapidly evolving futures and changes to their disciplines, communities and industries?

-We invite faculty, academic support staff and teaching assistants to explore the conference theme, Seeding Learning in Times of Change, through one or more of the following key questions:
+Faculty, academic support staff and teaching assistants are invited to explore the conference theme through one or more of the following key questions and submit a proposal:

 • What emerging and innovative pedagogical approaches or experimentation have you explored that enrich the learning and teaching experience?